elemental/elemental-web/source/doc-dev/core/grid.rst

 .. cpp:function:: bool operator==( const Grid& A, const Grid& B )

-   Returns whether or not !A! and !B! are the same process grid.
+   Returns true if !A! and !B! are the same process grid.

 .. cpp:function:: bool operator!=( const Grid& A, const Grid& B )

-   Returns whether or not !A! and !B! are different process grids.
+   Returns true if !A! and !B! are different process grids.